Libraries & Spaces

 The Archives aims to support research, aid teaching and promote understanding of Georgetown’s rich heritage.
 Use by all members of the University community is encouraged.
 External researchers are also welcome.

 For those interested in researching aspects of the University’s history, our Guide to the University Archives is the best starting point.
-Also available are a selection of essays on University history and a sampling from the Archives' photographic collection.
+Also available are a selection of essays on University history and two groups of photographs from the Archives' extensive collection: Photographs About Georgetown and Other Photograph Selections from the Archives.
 The University Archives can only be viewed in the Special Collections Reading Room.

 Archival records, like other Special Collections material, do not circulate.
 All published documents housed in the Archives are open for use.
 The following restrictions govern the use of unpublished documents: